-McFarlane Toys MLB Cooperstown Series 4 Action Figure Ted Williams (Boston Red Sox) Grey Uniform Variant
+McFarlane Toys MLB Cooperstown Series 4 Action Figure Ted Williams (Boston Red Sox) Gray Uniform Variant

 Availability: IN STOCK!